natedileas/Landsat-Buoy-Calibration/README.txt

 to_csv.py is a tool used to compile results quickly and easily.

-Developed by Nathan Dil   eas, RIT 2015
+Developed by Nathan Dileas, RIT 2015